Almohad Caliphate: Decline in al-Andalus

 In 1225, Abd Allah al-Bayyasi's band of rebels, accompanied by a large Castilian army, descended from the hills, besieging cities such as Jaén and Andújar.
-They raided throughout the regions of Jaén, Cordova and Vega de Granada and, before the end of the year, al-Bayyasi had established himself in the city of Cordova.
+They raided throughout the regions of Jaén, Córdoba and Vega de Granada and, before the end of the year, al-Bayyasi had established himself in the city of Córdoba.
 Sensing a power vacuum, both Alfonso IX of León and Sancho II of Portugal opportunistically ordered raids into Andalusian territory that same year.
 With Almohad arms, men and cash dispatched to Morocco to help Caliph al-Adil impose himself in Marrakesh, there was little means to stop the sudden onslaught.
 In late 1225, with surprising ease, the Portuguese raiders reached the environs of Seville.
 Knowing they were outnumbered, the Almohad governors of the city refused to confront the Portuguese raiders, prompting the disgusted population of Seville to take matters into their own hands, raise a militia, and go out in the field by themselves.
 The result was a veritable massacre – the Portuguese men-at-arms easily mowed down the throng of poorly armed townsfolk.
 Thousands, perhaps as much as 20,000, were said to have been slain before the walls of Seville.
 A similar disaster befell a similar popular levy by Murcians at Aspe that same year.
 But Christian raiders had been stopped at Cáceres and Requena.
 Trust in the Almohad leadership was severely shaken by these events – the disasters were promptly blamed on the distractions of Caliph al-Adil and the incompetence and cowardice of his lieutenants, the successes credited to non-Almohad local leaders who rallied defenses.